dannisliang/vongott-unity/vongott/Docs/Design/Document.md

 ## Story
 - In line with the original Deus Ex game
 - Cameos from original characters, but with altered names
+- Side quests unrelated to the main plot will be available

 ## Musical inspiration
 - Trentemøller